 Diamond beach truly comes alive at night, though.
 Because while the ice shimmers brilliantly during the day, the mysterious green colors of the aurora will be reflected inside the most transparent icebergs.
 And what's more is that the shapes found on this volcanic beach are never the same.

 Imagine the photographic opportunities here.
 Now imagine you standing here with your camera.

 Since we’re very close to a graphic mountain now, we might as well stop in the black sand dunes of Stokksnes.
 The military base here is home to tall yellow grass growing in fertile volcanic sand.
 It’s also the foreground of the much photographed Vestrahorn mountain.
 And there’s definitely some cloning to do if you come here thinking to shoot the sunset in late summer.
 When I was here shooting the sunset last year, this place was packed with people carrying tripods.
-While early in the morning, there’s not a soul to be found.
-The first human I spotted the next morning, was a man walking his dog.
+While early in the morning, there’s not a photographer to be found.
+The first sign of life I spotted the next morning, was a local man walking his dog.

-A bit northeast from the glacier lagoon you’ll find the small community of Hoffell.
-It’s about 10 homes, a farm, and a church.
+A bit northeast from the famous glacier lagoon you’ll find the small community of Hoffell.
+It’s about 10 homes, a farm and a church.
 A very typical town in the land of ice and fire.
 A bumpy track leads you to an outlet glacier that’s part of the Vatnajökull, the largest (in volume) glacier in Europe.
-Here, I have found the effects of climate change to have left a profound impression on me.
+Here, I have found the effects of climate change leaving a profound impression on me.

 Cancellation and refunds

 Unfortunate things can happen to anyone.
 Therefore we handle a refund policy when you have made reservations for this tour but can’t make it in the end due to whatever the circumstance.
 Based on the full fee of the tour, we strictly handle this schedule to cover the costs made on our end.